 - On the third anniversary of the protocol approval, the IACUC Chair (or in his/her absence, the Vice-Chair) will notify the PI, the PI’s dean (and/or department chair), the Attending Veterinarian, and the Director of the Office of Sponsored Projects (if the project is externally funded), that the animal protocol has expired.
 The PI will be notified in writing that all activities under the protocol must cease and any ongoing work under the expired protocol is a serious and reportable violation of PHS Policy.

 - The Attending Veterinarian will be notified of the expired protocol and any remaining animals under that protocol will be transferred to a holding protocol.
 Per diems for animal care will continue to be charged.
 In the event that animal care charges are being charged to a sponsored project, an alternate account must be identified for such charges.

 - When the PI has successfully obtained approval of the protocol animals will be transferred from the holding protocol to the new approved protocol.

 - If the PI fails to successfully renew the protocol, the IACUC may consider suspension or recommending to the IO that the PI’s animal use privileges should be terminated.

-The extents of the verification of consistency between grant proposals and IACUC protocols will be a confirmation that the species and procedures relating to use of animals described in the proposal are included in the protocol.
+The extent of the verification of consistency between grant proposals and IACUC protocols will be limited to a confirmation that the species, number of animals requested, and procedures relating to use of animals described in the proposal are included in the protocol.
 This will be a unidirectional comparison of the procedures described in the grants.
-In conducting the verification, the IACUC focuses on the following two (2) questions:
+In conducting the verification, the IACUC focuses on the following three (3) questions:

 - Are the species used in the grant proposal included in the IACUC protocol?